Don’t we all wish there were more than 24 hours in a day?

 Your color-coded calendar might be working now, but in a few weeks, you could find that it’s no longer serving your goals.

-I’m still changing my time blocking routine nearly 4 years after I first implemented it!
+I’m still changing my time blocking routine nearly four years after I first implemented it!

 When reflecting on your routine: